 You can contact us anonymously.
 You can communicate with OLAF in any of the 24 official EU languages.

-It is difficult to estimate the illicit tobacco market with precision.
+It is difficult to estimate the size of the illegal tobacco market accurately.
 This is because - as with other illicit practices - tobacco contraband and counterfeiting are clandestine activities in constant fluctuation and change.
-Fraudsters go to great lengths at concealing and changing patterns to escape controls.
+Fraudsters go to great lengths to conceal and change their patterns to escape the law.

 What is OLAF's role?

 OLAF has an explicit mandate to fight cigarette smuggling.
 We do this in 2 ways: